 - 1 From the Part menu, select Export.

 - 2 Enter the name of the new file.

-- 3 If you want PSpice A/D to search this file automatically, configure it in Schematics (using the Library and Include Files command from the Analysis menu).
+- 3 If you want PSpice to search this file automatically,

 After you have started the Parts utility, you can proceed with entering data sheet information and model fitting as described in How to Fit Models on page 4-14.